Nyalab/caniuse-api/README.md

 _ask since when a feature is available_

-* 'y': Since which browser version the feature is available
+* `y`: Since which browser version the feature is available
-* 'n': Up to which browser version the feature is unavailable
+* `n`: Up to which browser version the feature is unavailable

 Ex: